Can a couple marry if there's a restraining order for harassment?

 Answer:

 In New Jersey, the age of consent is eighteen.
-With parental consent, parties can marry at age sixteen or younger.
-Also, younger parties may receive a license by reason of pregnancy or the birth of a child or other special circumstances.
-New Jersey offers some spousal rights to registered same-sex domestic partners.
-Common law marriage is not recognized.
+With parental consent, individuals can marry at age sixteen or younger.
+Additionally, younger parties may obtain a marriage license due to pregnancy, childbirth, or other special circumstances.
+New Jersey recognizes some spousal rights for registered same-sex domestic partners, but common law marriage is not acknowledged.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.